base on Music Blocks -- A musical microworld <a href="https://github.com//sugarlabs/musicblocks/graphs/contributors" alt="Contributors">

 `file:///absolute/path/to/index.html`.

 However, doing so, some functionality will be unavailable.
-On top of
+Therefore, it is

 best to launch a _local web server_ from the directory of Music